 - Simmer on low for about 6 minutes.

 - Remove from heat and allow to cool.
 Reserve 2-3 tbsp of reduced pink champagne for the buttercream.

-- Meanwhile, Beat the softened butter and vanilla extract together.
+- Meanwhile, Beat the softened butter, granulated sugar, and vanilla extract together.

 - Beat in the egg whites until fluffy.

 - In a separate bowl, combine the spooned & leveled flour, baking powder, and salt.